atulkulk/rccl/test/common/ProcessIsolatedTestRunner.md

 ```

 #### `clear()`
-Clear all registered tests (call at the start of each TEST block).
+Clear all registered tests and results.

 ```cpp
 static void clear();
 ```

+**Note:** Calling this method manually is typically not necessary, as `executeAllTests()` automatically clears registrations after execution.
+This method is primarily useful for advanced use cases or when tests are registered but not executed.

 **⚠️ Automatic Warning:** If `clear()` is called when tests have been registered but not fully executed, it will automatically print a warning to stderr: